liquity/V2-gov/test/TEST.md

   - should call the `onRegisterInitiative` callback on the initiative and ignore if the call reverts
 - unregisterInitiative()
   - should revert if the initiative isn't registered
+  - should revert if the initiative is still in the registration warm up period
   - should revert if the initiative is still active or the vetos don't meet the threshold
   - should update the average timestamp for counted lqty if the initiative has been counted in
   - should delete the initiative state and the registration timestamp